Cosmological constraints on exotic injection of electromagnetic energy: Results: Summary of constraints and comparison with other probes

-The CMB constraints for decays into photons and electrons for the range of masses [10 keV; 1 TeV]\footnote{Although in practice we compute CMB anisotropies constraints for masses above 10 MeV, the treated cases roughly brackets ionization efficiencies for smaller masses \cite{Slatyer15-2}.
-Hence, we can safely assume that the band displayed also gives a very good estimate of constraints for masses below 10 MeV.} are shown in Fig.~\ref{Fig:AllConstraints}, together with the other cosmological constraints.
-The complementarity of the constraints derived here with the CMB spectral distortion ones, and in particular the BBN ones, is obvious.
-The constraints from CMB angular power spectrum dominate at long lifetimes, $\Gamma^{-1}\gtrsim 10^{12}\,$s.
-They reach a remarkable sensitivity around $\Gamma^{-1}\sim \Gamma_c^{-1}\equiv 10^{14}\,$s, excluding values of $\Xi$ as low as $\sim10^{-11}-10^{-10}$; the bound then degrades roughly by a factor $\Gamma_c/\Gamma$: This suggests that it is mostly the (possibly small) fraction of DM decaying at this early time that has the dominant impact on CMB anisotropies.
-A posteriori, we can thus propose $f_{\rm eff}\simeq f(z(\Gamma_c))$ as physical criterium to obtain approximate bounds within the on-the-spot approximation (see Eq.~(\ref{eq:f_z_approx})), where $z_c\simeq 300$ corresponds to the time-redshift conversion of $\Gamma_c^{-1}$.
-We display result of this procedure for the same decay products and range of masses as dashed lines.
-We find this criterium to be good at the $10-50\%$ level for the channels, masses and lifetimes ($\gtrsim10^{14}$s) we considered.
-For shorter lifetime, one would need to readapt the criterion, which we did empirically in sec.~\ref{sec:CMBconstraints} by fixing $f_{\rm eff}\simeq f(z_{\rm dec})/e$ for $\tau\simeq 10^{13}$s.
-We found reasonnably good agreement between full treatment and its approximation which, at the level of the constraints (although not shown explicitely on the plot), lead to agreement at the $20-50\%$ level.
-For lifetime below $10^{13}$s, as illustrated in sec.~\ref{sec:CMBconstraints} the on-the-spot approximation fails at describing correctly the physical effects of the decay.
-This results in constraints offset by several orders of magnitude with respect to the full treatment, which is therefore mandatory in that case. \\ Perhaps not surprisingly, other (earlier universe) probes are more sensitive to shorter lifetimes, although the sensitivity is not comparable with the peak sensitivity achieved via the effects on the CMB angular power spectrum.
-It is remarkable that cosmological probes, combined, achieve a sensitivity over more than 20 orders of magnitude lifetime!
-A few comments are in order: i) Other bounds exist of astrophysical nature (e.g. from gamma-ray flux measurements, see for instance~\cite{Cirelli:2012ut}) which we do not discuss here in detail but that, for phenomena happening mostly in the late universe ($z\ll 1$) and involving sufficiently high energy particles ($E\gg\,$MeV), are more constraining than cosmological ones.
-This is why we do not indulge here in this otherwise interesting parameter space in the upper-right part of Fig.~\ref{Fig:AllConstraints}. ii) Although we kept the point implicit till now, different probes and bounds are sensitive to different energies: BBN is the most limited in this sense, since only photons/$e^\pm$ more energetic than the disintegration thresholds of light nuclei (from few to few tens of MeV) have a chance of inducing effects.
-The CMB angular spectra constraints apply in principle to a much broader range of energies, virtually as low as $\sim 10.2\,$eV below which no ionization can be induced, although the range of validity of the transfer functions can be questioned below the keV scale, whereas the factorization approximation of Eq.~(\ref{eq:factorization}) might not be reliable anymore below the $\sim$10 MeV scale~\cite{Slatyer16}.
+Not surprisingly, earlier universe probes are more sensitive to shorter lifetimes, although the bounds are never as strong as from the CMB angular power spectra for $\Gamma^{-1}\sim 10^{14}\,$s.
+It is remarkable that cosmological probes, combined, achieve a sensitivity over more than 20 orders of magnitude in lifetime!
+A few comments are in order: \begin{itemize} \item There exist other bounds of astrophysical nature (e.g. from gamma-ray flux measurements, see for instance~\cite{Cirelli:2012ut}), which we do not discuss here in details.
+For energy injection happening mostly in the late universe ($z\ll 1$) and involving sufficiently high energy particles ($E\gg\,$MeV), these bounds can be more constraining than the cosmological ones.
+This is why we do not indulge here in the otherwise interesting parameter space in the upper-right part of Fig.~\ref{Fig:AllConstraints}. \item Although we kept the point implicit until now, different probes are sensitive to different energies ranges.
+BBN is the most limited in this sense, since only photons or $e^\pm$ more energetic than the disintegration thresholds of light nuclei (from few to few tens of MeV) may have an effect.
+The CMB angular spectra constraints apply in principle to a much broader range of energies, virtually as low as $\sim 10.2\,$eV, below which no ionization can be induced.
+However, the range of validity of the transfer functions can be questioned below the keV scale, and the factorization approximation of Eq.~(\ref{eq:factorization}) might not be reliable below the $\sim$10 MeV scale~\cite{Slatyer16}.
 In practice, unless one wants to run a ``case by case'' simulation, one is limited by the regime of validity of the approximations used.
-Finally, the CMB spectral distortions, although yielding the least restrictive among the constrains reported, are in principle sensitive to injections of primaries of any energy, even very low ones, although (to the best of our knowledge) the actual bounds shown have always been derived in the case of injected particles more energetic than the ones of the medium.
-Thus, even from the ``energy space'' point of view, the different cosmological probes are complementary.
+Finally, the CMB spectral distortions, although yielding the least restrictive of the constrains reported here, are in principle sensitive to a wide range of injected energies, even very low ones (although, to the best of our knowledge, bounds have always been derived under the restrictive assumption of injected particles being more energetic than the ones of the medium).
+Thus, even if we summarized the bounds in a larger parameter space with one extra dimension for the injected energy, the different cosmological probes would remain very complementary. \end{itemize}